-WCCS campus police officers and security monitors perform patrol duties on foot and in vehicles 24 hours a day to protect persons against bodily harm and property against fire, theft, vandalism, and illegal entry.
+WCCS campus police officers perform patrol duties on foot and in vehicles 24 hours a day to protect persons against bodily harm and property against fire, theft, vandalism, and illegal entry.
 The entire campus receives patrol coverage to detect violations of security and safety.
-Campus police officers and security monitors will maintain a log of all persons and vehicles that enter the campus 24 hours a day when classes are not in session.